Jerry Estrada: EMLL/CMLL (1978–1992)

-In 1990, EMLL created a Mini-Estrella ("Mini Star") division and several of the small-sized wrestlers were given ring characters matching the regular-sized wrestlers; one such wrestler was Jerrito Estrada (Spanish for "Little Jerry Estrada") who heavily physically resembled Estrada and had a similar wrestling style.
-While he was a smaller version of Jerry Estrada, EMLL's conservative booking style kept the regular-sized wrestlers and the Mini-Estrellas from appearing or wrestling together.
+In 1990, EMLL created a Mini-Estrella ("Mini Star") division, and several of the small-sized wrestlers were given ring characters matching the regular-sized wrestlers; one such wrestler was Jerrito Estrada (Spanish for "Little Jerry Estrada") who heavily physically resembled Estrada and had a similar wrestling style.
+While he was a smaller version of Estrada, EMLL's conservative booking style kept the regular-sized wrestlers and the Mini-Estrellas from appearing or wrestling together.
 By late 1991, EMLL changed their name to Consejo Mundial de Lucha Libre (CMLL) and created a number of "World" championships to help usher in the new name; one such title was the CMLL World Light Heavyweight Championship.
-CMLL held a tournament in late 1991 that saw Jerry Estrada defeat MS-1, Mascara Año 2000 and Black Magic on his way to the finals, where he defeated Pierroth Jr. to become the first champion.
-Estrada held the championship for 175 days until Pierroth Jr. won it from him.
+CMLL held a tournament in late 1991 that saw Estrada defeat MS-1, Mascara Año 2000 and Black Magic on his way to the finals, where he became the first champion by defeating Pierroth Jr., who eventually dethroned Estrada after 175 days with the title.